vincentcasseau/vincentcasseau.github.io/how-tos-cfd-nonequilibrium.md

 }
 ```

-The Landau-Teller equation is used for V—T energy exchange and the V—T relaxation time is dictated by the Millikan-White semi-empirical formula with Park's correction.
-In the example above, the coefficients for the calculation of the relaxation time are colliding-pair specific and read from one of the subsequent subdictionaries (since <dictkey>overwriteDefault</dictkey> is <dictval>on</dictval>).
+As is customary, the Landau-Teller equation is employed for V—T energy exchange and the V—T relaxation time is obtained using the Millikan & White semi-empirical formula, with or without Park's correction.
+In the example above, the coefficients entering in the calculation of the V—T relaxation time are made colliding-pair specific and are read from one of the subsequent subdictionaries (since <dictkey>overwriteDefault</dictkey> is <dictval>on</dictval>).
+The meaning of the all entries in <subdict>thermalRelaxationModels</subdict> is given in the Table below

 <table>
   <tr>